 ASLRRA announces 2019 Jake safety award winners

-The American Short Line and Regional Railroad Association (ASLRRA) announced 295 winners of the 2019 Jake Awards, which recognize the safety efforts of regionals and short lines.
+The American Short Line and Regional Railroad Association (ASLRRA) announced 295 winners (PDF) of the 2019 Jake Awards, which recognize the safety efforts of regionals and short lines.

 To win a Jake Award, an ASLRRA member railroad must perform better than the Class II and III industry average for injury frequency rate, as reported by the Federal Railroad Administration during a calendar year.